A prime system with many self-joinings: Introduction

 \section{Introduction}

 A natural question is to find indecomposable structures, and we study this question in the setting of measurable dynamics.
-More precisely, we consider a measure preserving dynamical system $(Z,\mathcal{M},\mu,T)$, where $Z$ is a set endowed with a $\sigma$-algebra $\mathcal{M}$, $\mu$ is a measure on the measure space $(Z,\mathcal{M})$, and $T\colon Z\to Z$ is a measurable transformation that preserves the measure $\mu$.
+More precisely, we consider a measure preserving dynamical system $(Z,\mathcal{M},\mu,T)$, where $Z$ is a set endowed with a $\sigma$-algebra $\mathcal{M}$, $\mu$ is a probability measure on the measure space $(Z,\mathcal{M})$, and $T\colon Z\to Z$ is a measurable transformation that preserves the measure $\mu$.
 Throughout this article, we assume that $(Z,\mathcal{M},\mu)$ is a (non-atomic) Lebesgue space.
 A \emph{factor} of a measure preserving system $(Z, \mathcal{M}, \mu, T)$ is a measure preserving system $(Z', \mathcal M ', \mu', T')$ and a measurable map $\pi\colon Z\to Z'$ such that $\mu\circ\pi^{-1} = \mu'$ and $T'\circ\pi(x) = \pi\circ T(x)$ for $\mu$-almost all $x\in Z$.
-In this setting, the indecomposable structures are the \emph{prime} transformations, which are transformations with no nontrivial (measurable) factors.
+In this setting, the indecomposable structures are the \emph{prime} transformations, which are transformations with no non-trivial (measurable) factors.
+That is, any factor map on $(Z, \mathcal{M}, \mu,T)$ is either an isomorphism or a map to a one point system.
 Historically, showing systems are prime has largely been accomplished by understanding the self-joinings of the system, that is, the $T \times T$ invariant measures on $Z \times Z$ with marginals $\mu$ on each of the coordinates.
-Our main result is that there exists a prime transformation with many self-joinings (the self-joinings form a Paulsen simplex) and the self-joinings can be large (there is a self-joining that does not arise as a distal extension of the system):
+Our main result is that there exists a prime transformation with many self-joinings (the self-joinings form a Poulsen simplex) and the self-joinings can be large (there is a self-joining that does not arise as a distal extension of the system):